How to Make a Google Sheets Dashboard (with Templates)

 And that’s a role we’ve perfected. 😎

-Check out our three-step guide on creating a dashboard in Google Sheets:
+Start using Google Sheets for project management and check out our three-step guide on creating a dashboard in Google Sheets:

 1. Create a database